Yoronex/arvisan-backend/README.md

 visualizer and analysis tool for the graduation project of Roy Kakkenberg.

 ## Requirements
-This backend has been built with NodeJS 20.
+- NodeJS 20.
 Dependencies are installed with pnpm.
+- A Neo4j database (v5) with the APOC plugin installed.
+To install APOC in Neo4j Desktop, click your database project in the app and a sidebar should open on the right.
+You can install APOC from the "Plugins" tab.

-### Database
+### Database (Neo4j)
-Because the tool outputs a graph, a relation database is required.
+Because the tool outputs a graph, a graph database is required for easier querying.
 In this case, an instance of Neo4j is used as a database.
 The backend only reads the data; it does not do any insertions.
 Therefore, you have to add any data to the database yourself.

 Then, the backend also requires a certain database structure.
-First, all the nodes should be layered.
+First, all the nodes should be layered/clustered.
 During development, the following layers (from top to bottom) and have been used:

 - Domain